agileapps-dev-com/ace-lib-theme/README.md

 # ace-lib-theme
 ace-lib-theme is a Sass-powered style sheet theme builder utility for ace-lib components.
-It can be directly dropped into your Sass powered cui templates.
+It is used to create custom css themes for ace-lib components library.

 ## Install
 Use the below npm command to install